 There are 450 calories in this arugula salad.

 This salad pairs perfectly with grilled chicken, steak, roasted fish like mahi mahi, or even a scoop of tuna salad.
-For a plant-based protein, add chickpeas or crispy roasted tofu.
+For a plant-based protein, add chickpeas.

 Ingredients